lidatie/accel-sim-framework/Dockerfile/README.md

-# This file is going to some introduction regarding how to build the Accel-sim Docker images
+# This file gives the introduction regarding how to build the Accel-sim Docker images

 ## Dependencies
 It need to have Docker and Nvidia docker installed.
 This Readme does not conver this part